-As we celebrate our nation’s birthday on July 4th, the future may feel bleak.
-We are divided politically, unemployment is too high, racial injustice remains a challenge and our communities are battling a virus with no vaccine.
+The future may feel bleak as we celebrate our nation’s birthday on July 4th.
+We remain divided politically, inflation is too high, capital markets are volatile, social issues remain divisive, and war in Europe is ongoing.
 Nevertheless, consider the following as we contemplate our collective future.

 Happy Independence Day!